-The teacher in charge must make contact with the ski resort operator prior to the trip in order to arrange student identification and controls procedure:
+The teacher in charge must contact the resort operator prior to the trip in order to arrange student identification and controls procedure:

 a) Students are to be identified by the supervising teachers as described by the parent's signed acknowledgement of the student's ability classification as detailed in Appendix 1b.

-All participants must wear an appropriate snow sport helmet for school excursions to OSRA member facilities.
-OSBIE recommends that schools adopt a mandatory snow sport helmet use policy regardless of ski facility locations.
+All participants must wear an appropriate snow sport helmet for an out-of-school trip to OSRA member facilities.